JamesKBowler/fxcpy/README.md

 "OrderExecuted"
 ```

-To close all positions at the current market price we can extract trade_id's from the `TradesTable` class.
+To close all positions at the current market price, extract trade attributes from the `TradesTable` class.

 ```python
 master_valuemap = trading_commands.create_valuemap()